Sue: So what’s Peladon, then? Is it a person or a place? Or an oil painting? Is it a cursed oil painting? Am I close?

 Sue: I like Jo’s dress, though.
-It’s much more modest than we’re used to.
-We definitely won’t be getting a look at her knickers this week.
+It’s a lot more modest than we’re used to, so we won’t be seeing her knickers this week.

 And then the Ice Warriors turn up.

-At one point, the King declares, “There is no plot!”.
+At one point, the king declares: “There is no plot!”

-But there is an upside…
+But there is an upside:

 Sue: Just ask the head in a box!